andykent/river-js/README.md

 * multiple queries in a context over the same stream windows could share events
 * queries with sub-selects might be able to share common data
 * JOINs have their own data structures.
 Could they share with repeaters to avoid duplicate objects?
-* JOINs use a loop in all cases but for equality joins (a.id = b.id) we could maintain an index.
 * JOINs are probably sub optimal in almost every way.